HappyBeing99/Used-car-analysis/README.md

-# Used-car-analysis
+# Used-car-analysis – Exploratory Data Analysis Project

-Used Car Listings – Exploratory Data Analysis Project 📌 Objective
+📌 Objective
 This project performs a complete exploratory data analysis on a real-world used car listings dataset.
 The goal is to understand pricing drivers, market patterns, vehicle conditions, and geographic differences in car sales.